OpenAI launches GPTo, improving ChatGPT's text, visual and audio capabilities

 While few will find the new model seductive, OpenAI says it does works faster than previous versions and can reason across text, audio and video in real time.

 GPT-4o, short for “omni,” will power OpenAI's popular ChatGPT chatbot, and will be available to users, including those who use the free version, in the coming weeks, the company announced during a short live-streamed update.
-CEO Sam Altman, who was not present for the event, simply posted the word “her” on the social media site X.
+CEO Sam Altman, who was not one of the presenters at the event, simply posted the word “her” on the social media site X.

 During a demonstration with Chief Technology Officer Mira Murati and other executives, the AI bot chatted in real time, adding emotion — specifically “more drama” — to its voice as requested.
 It also helped walk through the steps needed to solve a simple math equation without first spitting out the answer, and assisted with a more complex software coding problem on a computer screen.